 - High-speed performance—leverages UHS-II technology (U3) for a read transfer speed up to 150MB/s (1000x)

 - Premium memory solution for sports camcorders, tablets, and smartphones

 During 2017, Lexar went through some corporate upheaval, but now that they're under new ownership, supplies of their memory cards seem to have stabilized.

 Lexar has always to put more emphasis on marketing the read speeds of their cards--in this case, 1000x or up to 150MB/s--but several of their cards have write speeds fast enough for GoPros shooting 4K video.
 This is one of the newer ones and is rated for a write speed of up to 45MB/s.
-It comes in 32GB, 64GB, and 128GB versions.
+It comes in 32GB, 64GB, 128GB, and 256GB versions.